n8tmps/airbnb-analysis-sd/README.md

 <p>This analysis aims to provide insights to the following questions of interest:</p>
 <p><b>
-  1. Which neighborhoods have the highest and lowest listings?
+  1. Which neighborhoods have the highest number of listings?
   <br>2.
 What are the most expensive neighbourhoods to book?
   <br>3.
 Who are the hosts with the most listings?
   <br>4.
 Which months are the most popular to book?